gavinnn101/fishing_assistant/README.md

+# READ THIS!!!
+This was a private project for fun but I stopped running my bot farm and working on the project so I have no need to keep it private.
+I might offer minimal support and updates but don't expect any.
+The bot is fully functionable if you have a good bobber image and settings, my 6 accounts would run for 5+ days at a time typically but there is some instability.
+I will admit that a few of my accounts were banned after running 24/7 for 2 months straight on max pop realms.
+I fully believe the script is undetected if you bot reasonable hours to dodge in-game reports but of course, use at your own risk.

+Discord: GaviNNN#3281 - If you want to pay me for features or support or to chat feel free but if you're asking for a ton of free support, I'll probably ignore you.
+Sorry, this project was never intended to be public.

 # Introduction
 Please read everything below even if you don't think it's important.
 You'll spend much less time reading it than I did writing it.
 Please follow the below sections in order CAREFULLY and let me know if you have any questions or run into any problems.